Gaussian Splatting SLAM: Introduction

 \section{Introduction}

 A long-term goal of online reconstruction with a single moving camera is near-photorealistic fidelity, which will surely allow new levels of performance in many areas of Spatial AI and robotics as well as opening up a whole range of new applications.
 While we increasingly see the benefit of applying powerful pre-trained priors to 3D reconstruction, a key avenue for progress is still the invention and development of core 3D representations with advantageous properties.
-While many ``layered'' SLAM systems exist which combine multiple representations, the most interesting advances are when a new unified dense representation can be used for all aspects of a system's operation: local representation of detail, large-scale geometric mapping and also camera tracking by direct alignment.
+Many ``layered'' SLAM methods exist which tackle the SLAM problem by integrating multiple different 3D representations or existing SLAM components; however, the most interesting advances are when a new unified dense representation can be used for all aspects of a system's operation: local representation of detail, large-scale geometric mapping and also camera tracking by direct alignment.